jstar88/opbe/README.md

 ### Quick Start
 Ok, seems so cool!
 How i can use it?
-You can check in **implementations** directory for your game version, read the installation.txt file
+You can check in **implementations** directory for your game version, read the installation.txt file.
+Be sure you had read the *license* with respect for the author.

 ---